 The eligibility functions for Title XIX Medicaid recipients are the responsibility of the Division of Welfare and Supportive Services (DWSS).

 The eligibility functions for the Title XXI NCU recipients are the responsibility of the DHCFP.

-All Title XXI NCU recipients are eligible for NET services in order to access medically necessary covered services.
+Title XXI NCU recipients are not eligible for NET services.